 You must meet eligibility requirements to sit for the New York bar exam.
 The New York Board of Bar Examiners is the administrative organization charged with enforcing the New York bar exam eligibility requirements.
 If you have any specific questions regarding your eligibility, you should contact the examiners directly.

 You may be wondering whether you need to attend law school to be eligible to sit for the New York bar exam.
 In short, every method for qualifying to sit for the New York bar exam requires some study in law school.
 There are several alternative New York bar exam eligibility requirements.

 - Obtain a Juris Doctorate degree from a law school approved by the American Bar Association (ABA).

-- A combination of law school study and law office study
+- Complete a combination of law school study and law office study.